Changes to Animal Welfare Licensing

 If you have a current licence under one of the above activities it will continue to be valid until it is due to expire.
 You will then need to apply for a licence under the new regulations.

-We will write to all current licence holders whose licence expires on or before 31 December 2018, to invite them to apply for a new licence.
-After this time an application for a licence under the new regulations should be made no later than 3 months before the current licence is due to expire or you intend to commence operating to allow time for the application to be dealt with.
+Applications for a licence under the new regulations should be made no later than 3 months before the current licence is due to expire or you intend to commence operating to allow time for the application to be dealt with.
 Application forms are available on the right hand side of this page.

 Duration of licences